 Purchasing your Racket

-It is advisable that you purchase a head-cover for your rackets and make sure that you use it when your rackets is not in use.
-Also it is important to not keep badminton rackets near to central heating radiators or leave it exposed to sunlight.
+You should purchase a head-cover for your rackets and make sure you use it when your rackets are not in use.
+Also, it is important to not keep badminton rackets near to central heating radiators or leave it exposed to sunlight.